Werundy/Random-Background-Color-Flipper/Color Flipper/README.md

-# A JS that changes a page's background by creating a HEX Color code
+# A JS that changes a page's background creating and displaying a Hex color code
-This a simple page that changes it's background color when you click on a bottom I used:
+This a simple page that changes it's background color when you click on a bottom.
+I used:
 * Arrays
 * .getElementByID() method